Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 8. Lifestyle Blogs

 Lifestyle blogs are probably the most versatile and wide-ranging type of blog you will come across.
-They bring together different parts of the bloggerโs life and interests, like fashion, beauty, home dรฉcor, travel, wellness, food, career, or even day-to-day routines.
+They bring together different parts of the bloggerโs life and interests, such as fashion, beauty, home dรฉcor, travel, wellness, food, career, and even day-to-day routines.

 It is about showing how the blogger lives or what they enjoy, and letting readers take away tips or motivation for their own lives.